millerj870/millerj870.github.io/_posts/2021-06-20-state-of-the-lc.md

   8. post-purchase shop maintenance: replaced the timing belt and transfer case looked at (someday, have from at [RPM Garage][8] in Monrovia take a look at the rig)
   9. replace shocks (current shocks look original to truck) - Kyb EXCEED-D recommended by S&M Auto
   10. obtained small fire extinguisher(s) for rig; one of the 'cans' that sits in my tool box in the back
-  11. customize wiring to the homelink system in the top console so it only activiates as an accessory as opposed to being ‘always on’
+  11. customize wiring to the homelink system in the top console so it only activiates as an accessory as opposed to being ‘always on’ [this has since BROKEN]
   12. NOT BROKEN, just anemic: fix antenna mast, perhaps replacing it with a manual mast (?)
   13. added a goose-neck stand that bolts to passenger-side front seat rails and holds my cell phone or my Ham radio; have a mag-mount antenna for the ham radio that I put out when using
   14. removed air deflector and put screws into exposed holes.
 NOTE:  screws quickly started to rust; need to find stainless